-.1 Submit product data in accordance with Section E3 - Shop Drawings.
+.1 Submit product data in accordance with Section 01 33 00 - Submittal Procedures.

-- .1 Provide a complete system of wiring systems, making all required connections as indicated on the drawings, specified herein and as required.
+- .1 Provide a complete system of wiring system, making all required connections as indicated on the drawings, specified herein and as required.
 Unless noted as larger, install and rate all cables and conductors in accordance with the requirements of the current edition of the Canadian Electrical Code. - .2 Unless otherwise noted, all systems in the building shall be wired in conduit.

-2.1 WIRES (CONDUCTORS)
+2.1 WIRES